-I have always been fascinated by fire.
-There is a mystery to it that even science cannot unravel.
-It is more like the fourth state of matter—plasma—than the familiar trio of liquid, gas and solid.
-I have played with and studied fire since I was a kid, sometimes barely avoiding serious trouble, other times under the guidance of elders, like in Boy Scouts where we boiled a quart of water in five minutes during fire-building competitions.
-As I grew older, burning wood became a way to heat our home.
+Fire, like sauna, is a keystone of my life.
+There is a mystery to fire that even science cannot unravel.
+It is more like the fourth state of matter—plasma—than the familiar trio of liquid, gas, and solid.
+I have played with and studied fire since I was a kid, sometimes barely avoiding serious trouble, other times under the guidance of elders like in Boy Scouts when my troopmates and I boiled a quart of water in five minutes during a fire-building competition.
+As I grew to an adult, burning wood became a way to heat our family home.
 Wood cutting and splitting became not only a chore but a workout and a way to get my angst out with each strike of the axe.

-After I learned metalworking in art school, I started to apply my skills to making wood stoves and thinking about what happens inside of a stove- the mysterious process where tons of wood are reduced to a small amount of ash, carbon dioxide, particulate, and other emissions that are carried away by the wind.
-The heat is from the atomic bonds of carbon molecules breaking, turning matter back into the energy of the sun that formed those molecules.
-There is something seductively simple in that balance of carbon in/carbon out, but, as we now know, there is also something deviously complicated about the carbon cycle.
-I have warmed myself with wood heat over the years in my home, shop, and sauna; each time I light a fire there is still this fascination and allure to the flames that draws me to it and perhaps blinds me to greater issues.
+After I learned metalworking in art school, I started to apply my skills to making wood stoves and thinking about what happens inside a stove—the mysterious process where tons of fuel wood are reduced to a small amount of ash, carbon dioxide, particulate, and other emissions, carried away by the wind.
+The heat is generated when the atomic bonds of carbon molecules break, turning matter back into the energy of the sun that formed those molecules.
+There is something seductively simple in that balance of carbon in/carbon out, but as we now know, there is also something deviously complicated about the carbon cycle.
+I have warmed myself with wood heat over the years in my home, shop, and sauna.
+Each time I light a fire there is still a allure to the flames that draw me to them, calms my mind, and perhaps blinds me to greater issues.

-But sauna stoves are a different beast.
-Since they are “occasional use only” (and only one is UL listed) they are, thankfully, technically EPA exempt.
-But still, I don’t want to be “that guy” that smokes out the neighborhood every time I light my sauna—especially since this past summer when we all got a taste of the Smoke Armageddon.
-So, despite my years of wood-burning experience, I am always trying to tweak the process and learn the idiosyncrasies of my stove.
-Every stove fires differently and even a familiar stove can rebel on you when the wind changes or you when move the sauna.
-When I light mine, I know it will smoke some; my goal is always to get it burning hot as fast as possible so the smoke will be minimal.
+But sauna stoves are different beasts.
+Since they are “occasional use only” (only one model is UL listed) they are, thankfully, EPA exempt.
+Technically.
+But still, I don’t want to be that guy who smokes out the neighborhood every time I light my sauna—especially since this past summer when we all got a taste of the Smoke Armageddon coming down from Canada’s forest fires.
+So, despite my years of wood-burning experience, I continue to tweak the process and learn the idiosyncrasies of my stove.
+Every stove fires differently, and even a familiar stove can rebel when the wind changes or when a sauna is moved.
+When I light mine, I know it will smoke some.
+My goal is always to get it burning hot as fast as possible so combustion is near complete and the smoke will be minimal.

 The three sides of the fire triangle are heat, fuel, and oxygen.
 A perfect balance gives a cleaner burn.

-Up until this week my process has been to get a small fire going briskly, with the ash drawer open, and stove door open until it starts to roar (I have an external feed, so no worries about embers falling out.)
-Then I add larger sticks in one or two loadings until I fill the fire chamber (nothing bigger than my arm–scrap 2×4’s are perfect) topping it with one or two small hardwood logs.
+Up until this week my process has been to get a small fire going briskly, with the ash drawer open and stove door open until it starts to roar (I have an external feed, so no worries about embers falling out).
+Then I add larger sticks in one or two loadings until I fill the fire chamber (nothing bigger than my arm–scrap 2×4s are perfect), topping it with one or two small hardwood logs.
 The problem is, when I add the fresh wood on top of the fire, there is a period of incomplete combustion as the wood heats up, and the stove smokes a lot.
 If the wind is wrong, my neighbors will get smoked out.
 I tinker with the ash drawer or open the stove door to blast in more air until the smoke clears (another advantage of an external feed: I can watch the chimney.)
 I can add more air to balance the fuel, but I can’t add more heat.
 Think of it like the carburetor on an old car.
 Too open, it won’t run well, too closed, it sputters and smokes and clogs the engine.
 Not enough heat, and it won’t burn well either.
 I try to find the sweet spot.
-Unlike a wood stove in a house, I’m not worried about things getting too hot- better than too cool.
-It’s not uncommon for my stove pipe to glow red for a while—that’s ok, because I know my installation is safe.
+Unlike a wood stove in a house, I’m not worried about things getting too hot (better than too cool).
+It’s not uncommon for my stove pipe to glow red for a while, but that’s ok, because I know my installation is safe.

 Recently, after reading an online post, I tried a new way to fire the stove (yes, old dogs can learn new tricks): from the top down!
-I load up the stove with larger sticks at the bottom, then smaller, with short sticks crisscrossing between them.
-Then on top of this stack I put the wads of newspaper with a handful of kindling and light that.
-The fire immediately starts heating the baffle and upper chamber as the fire slowly works it way down.
+I load up the stove with thicker sticks at the bottom, then smaller, with short sticks crisscrossing between them.
+Then on top of this stack I put wads of newspaper with a handful of kindling and light that.
+The fire immediately starts heating the baffle and upper chamber as the fire slowly works its way down.
 This way the flames aren’t cooking the larger sticks before they are ready to burn.
 This solves the too much wood/not enough heat problem.
-Amazingly it only takes 5-10 minutes for the fire to reach the bottom and a hot bed of coals forms quickly.
-I leave the ash drawer slightly for twenty minutes and then add more wood.
-After that you can’t even see any smoke.
-When we take our sauna to one of the local parks, we can be clandestine; with no tell-tale smoke; passersby have no idea that our sauna is cranking hot inside.
+Amazingly, it only takes five to ten minutes for the fire to reach the bottom, and a hot bed of coals forms quickly.
+I leave the ash drawer open slightly for twenty minutes and then add more wood.
+After that, I can’t see any smoke.
+When we take our sauna to one of the local parks, we can be clandestine; with no tell-tale smoke, passersby have no idea that our sauna is cranking hot inside.

-I know there is a whole argument for decreasing our carbon footprint as much as possible and not burning any wood; but there is an opposing argument that says we need to maintain our ties to nature to want to save it.
-Controlling fire is not only as old as mankind but one of our defining traits.
+I know there is a whole argument for decreasing our carbon footprint as much as possible and not burning any wood, but there is an opposing argument that says we need to maintain our ties to nature to want to save it.
+Controlling fire is not only as old as humankind but one of humanity’s defining traits.

-Without getting into the debate, which I’ll admit I don’t lose sleep over, I will admit that I don’t want to be “that guy”.
+Without getting into the debate, which I don’t lose sleep over, I admit again that I don’t want to be that guy.
 I want to remain sensitive to others and burn my stove as cleanly as I can.
 Learning how to master the art of fire building is one small step to take if I am going to cling to tradition and enjoy a really smokin’ hot sauna.

-In the 1960’s Ozzie Heila settled there with this family on an old farmstead established by an even older Finn who first built his sauna (above) before the house in the 1930’s.
-It is also where I learned of all the important things in life.
-In the 1970’s I spent countless winter hours there at the ski center that Ozzie established, becoming a become a damn good Nordic skier and developing a life-long passion for the sport.
+In the 1960s, Ozzie Heila settled there with his family on an old farmstead established by an even older Finn who first built his sauna (above) before the house in the 1930s.
+It is also where I learned all the important things in life.
+In the 1970s I spent countless winter hours there at the ski center that Ozzie established, becoming a damn good Nordic skier and developing a life-long passion for the sport.

-In the summers I explored the creek with his son, my good friend Daniel, and learned the value of immersing one’s self in nature.
-Daniel’s mother, Ethel, was my art teacher in middle school; she helped me become the artist I am today and we still have wonderful conversations about color theory and art composition.
-And at the heart of the complex of dated farm buildings was the sauna; there I learned to channel my need to experience extremes into something healthy and life affirming.
+In the summers, I explored the creek with his son my good friend Daniel and learned the value of immersing one’s self in nature.
+Daniel’s mother, Ethel, was my art teacher in middle school; she helped me become the artist I am today, and we still have wonderful conversations about color theory and art composition.
+The sauna was the heart of the complex of dated farm buildings; there I learned to channel my need to experience extremes into something healthy and life affirming.
 We loved going from the hot to the cold.

 Jumping in the creek in the dead of winter after a searing round in the sauna, we felt more alive than ever.
 That feeling has never died; each cold plunge I take during sauna takes me back to that creek.

 Today, Daniel and his family were back in the area and we went to Podunk to visit the old homestead once again.
 This time we took our Finnish Blue mobile sauna and parked it next to the ramshackle old sauna, which is now defunct and awaiting a rebirth.
-Many things have changed but some things are the same.
-The trees have grown huge or even died, the old purple Lilac, with the rusty sauna bell hanging from its branches, is gone and the brush has been cleared away from the old sauna, revealing the sagging bones of the century-old structure.
-But the building itself is as recognizable as the last day I took a sauna there about 25 years ago.
-The inside is a sadder story—it turns out that squirrels like the sauna too and they have made it theirs.
-As if in a expression of horror at the mess, the Lämpimämpi stove I welded up for Ozzie in the 90’s sits with it’s mouth rusted wide open.
+Of course, many things have changed in that memorable place.
+The trees have grown huge or have died; the old purple Lilac, with the rusty sauna bell hanging from its branches, is gone and the brush has been cleared away from the old sauna, revealing the sagging bones of the century-old structure.
+But the building itself is as recognizable as the last day I took a sauna there about twenty-five years ago.
+The inside is a sadder story.
+It turns out that squirrels like the sauna too, and they have made it their own.
+In an expression of horror at the mess, the Lämpimämpi stove I welded up for Ozzie in the 90s sits with it’s mouth rusted wide open.

-The path through the field to the creek is the same but with a detour to the left towards a new dipping hole: a bathtub in the midst of the rushing current with a strategically placed rock to help keep your butt moored.
-The run down to the creek had the same awkwardness … trying to run all out before you cooled off but trying to maintain stable footing the same.
+The path through the field to the creek is the same but with a detour to the left towards a new dipping hole: a makeshift stone bathtub—with a strategically placed rock to help keep your butt moored—in the midst of the rushing current.
+The run down to the creek had an awkward familiarity: running all out before cooling off while maintaining stable footing.
+Still a challenge.
 And the sensation!
-The whoops and hollers of 12-year-old boys came out of us as we braved the icy April stream.
+Whoops and hollers of twelve-year-old boys came out of us as we braved the icy April stream.

 New sauna and parked it next to the old sauna near the creek.